finlaysonstudio/finlaysonstudio-model-evals/plan.md

 ### Dequeued

 ### Verified
+- Define Mongoose schemas for data persistence with validation tests
 - Initialize root monorepo with package.json and npm workspace configuration
 - Set up TypeScript configuration for the project
 - Configure Vite for build process